jpetitcolas/jpetitcolas.github.com/_posts/2015-10-19-playing-with-websockets-in-go.md

 }
 ```

 We take advantage here of the Go channels.
 Channels are like FIFO stacks.
-A `Client` will store a request into one of these channels, then go routing will unstack them as soon as possible, by their arrival dates.
+A `Client` will store a request into one of these channels, then go routine will unstack them as soon as possible, by their arrival dates.

 Syntax `c := <-h.register` means attribute (`:=`) to `c` value first available value into `h.register` channel. `<-` shows we take a value from the channel.
 As the opposite, you put a value in a channel with `->`.
 So, when a `Client` wants to register, we add him to our connected clients array, and then send him current content. `[]byte` is just for casting reasons, as we are going to see later in `Client` code.

 If a customer sends an `unregister` event, we just have to close its channel and remove him from `Hub` connections.

-Finally, if we receive a message from one custome through the `broadcast` channel, we just update `Hub` content and broadcast the message to all other clients with following function:
+Finally, if we receive a message from one customer through the `broadcast` channel, we just update `Hub` content and broadcast the message to all other clients with following function:

 ``` go
 func (h *hub) broadcastMessage() {